LEARN ABOUT GABE

 Her career highlights include a 4th-place finish in the 2012 USA Olympic Trials and a USA Championship title in the indoor 3000-meters in 2014.
 Her personal best in the 1500-meters is 4:01.48, making her the 11th fastest performer in USA history.

-Gabriele has survived multiple bouts with cancer.
+Gabriele survived multiple bouts with cancer.
 Initially diagnosed with a rare salivary gland cancer, adenoid cystic carcinoma, in 2009, and thyroid cancer in 2010.
-She experienced recurrences of adenoid cystic carcinoma in 2016 and 2017.
+Throughout her cancer journey, Gabriele continued to compete and run professionally.